 Porosity & Sw Models... :

-Two clay models relating Vclay and porosity are available.
+Two clay models relating Vclay and total porosity (PHIT) to effective porosity (PHIE) are available.
 The Laminated model is selected.

-Five Sw models are available.
+Seven Sw models are available.
 The Indonesian Sw model is selected.
 The Dual Water Total model has also been selected for comparison which can be very useful for final Sw model determination as both will be plotted.
+Curve is an imported Sw from an outside source.
+Sw Constant of 0.000 is meant to be used with source rock kerogen PhiK porosity that is expected to be 100% oil saturated.

 The Ratio model is normally used for clean carbonates with an exponent of 0.625 that can be modified with caution.
 The model does not need a knowledge of m and n.
 Although it is designed for use with PHIT it can be used with a Vclay indicator and PHIE for reserve calculations.

-The Variables submenu is used for setting variables such as a, m, n, Rw Rmf and GR clean and GR clay for Vclay from GR.
+The Variables submenu is used for setting variables such as a, m, n, Rw Rmf, Density and Sonic porosity paramaters, PHIT and RT clay, GR clean and GR clay for Vclay from GR and so on for other clay or shale indicators.
 Which RT?..., Which Rxo?... and Which Sigma... allow selection of any curve for RT, Rxo and Sigma.
 This can be useful if there is more than one curve in the incoming LAS or TXT file that can be used for RT or Rxo.

 Section VI: Eval Menu

 Working from top to bottom in the normal JLog manner the Net Pay... menu item allows one to estimate predominately Oil or Gas reserves or None.
-Vclay, PHIE (effective porosity) and Sw (water saturation) cutoffs are set.
-If the Archie Sw model is used the Vclay cutoff has no effect.
+Vclay, PHIE (effective porosity) and Sw (water saturation) cutoffs are set when appropriate.
+If the Archie Sw model is used the Vclay cutoff has no effect unless a Vclay indicator has been selected.
+Vshale cutoff can be set just above 1.0 and below 1.10 to count all shale in Net Pay if need be when working with unconventional reservoirs.
 When Eval calculations meet the cutoff conditions Net Pay and Net Reservoir will be counted.
-The Net Pay flag appears in the Sw Track of the Eval plot.
+The Net Pay flag appears in the Sw track of the Eval plot.
 These Net Pay intervals might be perforated if not too close to water.

-In the next dialog are a number of factors needed to compute reserves.
+In the next dialog are a number of factors needed to compute reserves such as drainage area acres, formation volume factor and recovery factor as appropriate.

 Calculate Quick Net Pay... does exactly that.
 Input the From: and To: interval and you will rapidly obtain a Net Pay and Net Reservoir summary based on the models and variables you have selected.

-Here is a typical Quick Net Pay summary.
+Here is a typical Quick Net Pay summary from Jackson#1.JLG with Eval Mineral Models/1-Mineral (clean or shaly...).
 Notice the estimate of barrels of oil recoverable at surface based on the user input of drainage area, formation volume factor and recovery factor.

 Eval colors and names for minerals and fluids are set with Paint Minerals & Fluids... of the Eval menu.
 Gas-Oil contact depth and gas colors and names can be set here to color gas above oil.